arunasubramanian-95/arunasubramanian-95/README.md

 📚 Background
 - B.A English Literature
-- 4+ years Technical BPO
+- 4+ years Technical Operations
-- 1.5 years IT Service Desk
+- 1.5 years IT Desk Analyst

-🌱 Currently working on my first data projects

 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/aruna-s-a40198405/)